How to Prepare for Pet Euthanasia at Home

 Settle Final Arrangements Before the Procedure

-• Cremation: You can choose individual cremation where your pet’s ashes will be placed in an urn and returned to you.
-Another option that some opt for is communal pet cremation.
+- Cremation: You can choose individual cremation, in which your pet’s ashes are placed in an urn and returned to you.
+Some also opt for communal pet cremation where your pet’s ashes would be respectfully spread at sea.

-• Memorial items: We can create clay paw prints, nose prints, provide fur clippings, paperweights, swirl globes, and bead necklaces using your pet’s ashes and turn them into your personal memorial items
+- Memorial items: At Paws into Grace, we can create clay paw prints and nose prints, provide fur clippings, paperweights, swirl globes, and bead necklaces using your pet’s ashes, and turn them into your personal loved memorial items.

 Related Questions